 Several years ago I participated in a research study that examined the neurological aspects of an eating disorder.
-The purpose of the study was to compare the differences between the brain of someone with an eating disorder, the brain of someone who has recovered from one, and a healthy brain who had not gone through an eating disorder.
-At the time mine mine was an eating disorder brain.
-In September of 2018 I was able to participate in a similar study as now someone who has recovered.
-These studies are helping show eating disorder brain vs. recovery brain.
+The purpose of the study was to compare the differences of someone with an eating disorder, the brain of someone who has recovered from one, and a healthy brain who had not gone through an eating disorder.
+At the time my brain was an eating disorder brain.
+In September of 2018 I qualified as now someone who has recovered.
+These studies are helping us better understand eating disorder brain vs. recovery brain.

-It appears there are subtle but important differences in how the brain functions depending on the stage of the disease, or lack of disease.
+It appears there are subtle but important differences in how the brain functions depending on the stage of the disease, or even the lack of disease.

 Eating Disorder Brain